Understanding Appraisals

-Purchasing real estate can be the largest financial decision some people could ever encounter.
-It doesn't matter if a primary residence, a seasonal vacation property or an investment, purchasing real property is an involved financial transaction that requires multiple people working in concert to see it through.
+Their home's purchase can be the most significant financial decision many will ever consider.
+Whether it's where you raise your family, a seasonal vacation property or an investment, the purchase of real property is a complex transaction that requires multiple people working in concert to make it all happen.

-Most people are familiar with the parties having a role in the transaction.
+Most of the participants are very familiar.
 The real estate agent is the most known person in the exchange.
-Then, the bank provides the money needed to bankroll the deal.
-And ensuring all aspects of the exchange are completed and that a clear title transfers to the buyer from the seller is the title company.
+Then, the bank provides the money needed to finance the transaction.
+And ensuring all details of the transaction are completed and that the title is clear to pass to the buyer from the seller is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who's responsible for making sure the property is worth the amount being paid?
+So, who makes sure the property is worth the amount being paid?
 This is where you meet the appraiser.
 We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Appraisal Connect, LLC will ensure, you as an interested party, are informed.

-To ascertain the true status of the property, it's our responsibility to first conduct a thorough inspection.
-We must physically view aspects of the property, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they truly exist and are in the condition a typical buyer would expect them to be.
-To ensure the stated size of the property has not been misrepresented and describe the layout of the property, the inspection often includes creating a sketch of the floorplan.
-Most importantly, the appraiser identifies any obvious amenities - or defects - that would have an impact on the value of the house.
+Our first task at Appraisal Connect, LLC is to inspect the property to ascertain its true status.
+We must actually see features, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they truly exist and are in the condition a reasonable person would expect them to be.
+The inspection often includes a sketch of the floorplan, ensuring the square footage is proper and illustrating the layout of the property.
+Most importantly, we look for any obvious amenities - or defects - that would affect the value of the property.

 Cost Approach

-This is where we pull information on local construction costs, the cost of labor and other factors to calculate how much it would cost to build a property similar to the one being appraised.
-This estimate often sets the upper limit on what a property would sell for.
-It's also the least used method.
+Here, the appraiser gathers information on local construction costs, the cost of labor and other elements to ascertain how much it would cost to replace the property being appraised.
+This figure commonly sets the maximum on what a property would sell for.
+The cost approach is also the least used method.

-Appraisers are intimately familiar with the subdivisions in which they appraise.
-They thoroughly understand the value of specific features to the residents of that area.
-Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the property at hand.
-By assigning a dollar value to certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they more accurately match the features of subject.
+Appraisers are intimately familiar with the communities in which they appraise.
+They innately understand the value of specific features to the residents of that area.
+Then, the appraiser looks up recent transactions in the area and finds properties which are 'comparable' to the real estate in question.
+By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they more accurately portray the features of subject property.

 Valuation Using the Income Approach

-A third way of valuing real estate is sometimes applied when a neighborhood has a measurable number of renter occupied properties.
-In this case, the amount of income the property produces is factored in with income produced by comparable properties to give an indicator of the current value.
+A third method of valuing real estate is sometimes used when an area has a measurable number of rental properties.
+In this situation, the amount of revenue the property yields is taken into consideration along with income produced by comparable properties to determine the current value.

 Reconciliation